 Let’s take an example to understand this calculation in detail.

-Suppose a company has declared Rs.
-10 lakh in the form of a cash dividend.
+Suppose a company has declared ₹10 lakh in the form of a cash dividend.
 It will pay this amount in the current year.
-It has a total of 10,000 outstanding common stock.
+It has a total of 10,000 outstanding common stocks.
 So, the amount of dividend for each share will stand at:

 So, here it would be = 10,00,000 / 10,000 = 100

-The dividend for each share of this company would stand at Rs.
-100. Now, to find its dividend yield, you need to divide it by its current market price.
-Let’s assume the current market price of each share of this company in question is Rs.
-1,000.
+The dividend for each share of this company would stand at ₹100.
+Now, to find its dividend yield, you need to divide it by its current market price.
+Let’s assume the current market price of each share of this company is ₹1,000.

 As per the formula, the dividend yield of this company would be: